timothy-murphy/OlympicsMedals/README.md

    The Second Phase:
     Now that I had my model created I decided to create the basic HTML and CSS framework of my website.
 I created the basic layout that you see on the website where the user manually inputs the height, weight, age.
 Then for their gender, nationality, and sport, I created a dropdown menu for the user to select the correct variable that they wanted.
 Eventually this became a problem, because, when I was training the model, has turned all categorical data into numerical data for example: "United States" became "27".
-I obviously didn't want a user toi have to manually input a number
+I obviously didn't want a user too have to manually input a number instead of the name of the country.
+So for the value of the input of a country I had to match up each number and to each name of the nationallity, sport, and gender.
+The process was painstaking, but I did not know what else to do.
+Now that I had my framework done, I decided to make the CSS section.
+Due to time constraints, I did not have enough time to make everything pretty, but I am going to do an update.

+ The Third Phase:
+     The third phase was the actual Flask Application, which itself, was actually not a lot of code, but was actually a pretty confusing topic at first.
+Flask has two main parts of it called Get and Post.
+The Get part recieves user data, and then the Post uses the model to quantify the data and then Post the results.
+This took a little while for me to understand, but eventually I got the hang of it.

+How to run the applicaiton:
+    You will have to download all the files, and then you run the application through the application.py